zenhack/tempest/README.md

 listening on a different port, you may have to supply additional options; see `sandstorm-legacy-tool --help` to see the full list.

-You can then import the snapshot into sandstorm-next via:
+You can then import the snapshot into tempest via:

 ```
 ./_build/sandstorm-legacy-tool --snapshot-dir /path/to/snapshot import